just-the-docs/just-the-docs/docs/ContributorHub/contributor-onboarding.md

 ## TRIAL PERIOD

-### 2-Week Trial Period
+### 1 Month Trial Period

-There is a 2-week trial period at the start of a new contributor's first pay period.
-The first pay period is 2.5 months.
-The point of the 2-week trial period is to confirm that the contributor is “who they say they are,” meaning they are able and willing to complete the required scope of work.
+There is a 1 month trial period at the start of a new contributor's first pay period.
+The first pay period is 3 months.
+The point of the 1 month trial period is to confirm that the contributor is “who they say they are,” meaning they are able and willing to complete the required scope of work.
 Think of this as an anti-sybil defense.

 The trial period is paid at a 50% of salary rate.
-This also affects REP distribution, meaning REP will be distributed at a 50% rate for the 2-week trial period.
+This also affects REP distribution, meaning REP will be distributed at a 50% rate for the 1 month trial period.
 To learn more about how to determine your salary rate and REP distribution, see the Contributor Compensation section, below.

 ### During the Trial Period